Shantell05/RaceDay_Nova_COMPLETE_Part1_Planning/RaceDay_Nova_Part1/docs/Part1_Video_Script.md

 Finally, I will show the repository structure, the docs folder and the GitHub Actions workflow.
 The workflow validates the required Part 1 files.
 I will also show my own meaningful commit history and the successful green workflow run.

 ## 7. Closing
 This concludes my RaceDay Nova Part 1 demonstration.
-The database and API plan provide the foundation for Part 2, where the RESTful API will be implemented in C#.”
+The database and API plan provide the foundation for Part 2, where the RESTful API will be implemented in C#.